Glenn E. Martin: JustLeadershipUSA

-In November 2014, Martin founded a new organization, JustLeadershipUSA (JLUSA).
-JLUSA aims to cut the U.S. correctional population in half by 2030 through advocacy campaigns, leadership trainings, and member engagement.
+In November 2014, Martin founded a new organization, JustLeadershipUSA (JLUSA) with the goal to cut the U.S. correctional population in half by 2030 through advocacy campaigns, leadership trainings, and member engagement.
 Martin told Mic that he "believes the most compelling advocates of change are those who have been directly affected by incarceration."
 Martin appeared on the Brian Lehrer show to discuss the purpose of prison.
-JLUSA hosts training for formerly incarcerated leaders wanting to have a voice in the national debate over criminal justice and prison reform.
-On February 3, 2018, an article in The New York Times revealed that Martin's departure from JLUSA came after he was accused of sexual misconduct by at least three women of color.
+On February 3, 2018, an article in The New York Times revealed that Martin's departure from JLUSA came after he was accused of sexual misconduct.

 GEMtrainers

-In April 2018, Martin founded a new organization, GEMtrainers, LLC.
-GEMtrainers offers discreet, transformational and business-practical coaching for non-profit business leaders seeking to accelerate their performance and that of their organizations.
+In April 2018, Martin founded a new organization, GEMtrainers, LLC. to offer discreet, transformational and business-practical coaching for non-profit business leaders seeking to accelerate their performance and that of their organizations.
 They assist clients with strengthening their personal and organization positioning, brand story, visual identity, and messaging.
-GEMtrainers, LLC helps clients to build new, effective brands for their advocacy campaigns, help tear down existing ineffective strategies and neutralize opponents who work to harm movements, by ruthlessly focusing on executing compelling co-created strategies that leave nothing to chance.
+GEMtrainers, LLC helps clients to build new, effective brands for their advocacy campaigns and neutralize opponents who work to harm movements, by ruthlessly focusing on executing compelling co-created strategies that leave nothing to chance.